all-out/guides/_guides/buy-back-program.md

 ## Introduction

-Hi, my name is [Mussah Yacoub](http://evewho.com/pilot/Mussah+Yacoub) and I will buy stuff from All-Out members in our home hole at **92% of its current Jita sell price**, saving you the trouble of shipping it out yourself and managing sell orders for it.
+Hi, my name is [Mussah Yacoub](http://evewho.com/pilot/Mussah+Yacoub) and I will buy stuff from All-Out members in our home hole at **average of Jita buy/sell**, saving you the trouble of shipping it out yourself and managing sell orders for it.
 (That's a working percent, I'll try it for a while and see how it goes.)

 ## Overview

 * TOC
 {:toc}

-## What Kind Of Stuff Can I Sell?
+## Things I'm Buying

 - Relic and data loot (from both pirate and sleeper sites)
 - Sleeper loot ("blue loot")